The Bankrate promise

 Citi’s lineup of business credit cards is pretty thin, but fortunately, the bank has a number of great rewards credit cards for personal use, many of which come with extras such as bonus rewards in certain spending categories (think: dining and travel), valuable welcome offers and low intro APRs.
 Below are some of our favorite Citi credit cards for prequalified offers.

-Citi® Double Cash Card: Best for regular spending
+Citi® Double Cash Card: Best for regular spending and earning cash back

-- Rewards: Unlimited 1 percent cash back as you buy, plus another 1 percent back when you pay for your purchases; redeemable for statement credits, direct deposit, a check or Citi ThankYou points.
+- Rewards: Unlimited 1 percent cash back as you buy, plus another 1 percent back when you pay for your purchases; redeemable for statement credits, direct deposit, a check or Citi ThankYou points

 With no rotating bonus categories to track or spending caps to monitor, the Citi® Double Cash Card makes it easy to get a little money back on your everyday purchases.
 And though it lacks the flashy perks of a premium credit card, its simplicity is unrivaled; you essentially get an unlimited 2 percent cash back on everything you buy (or, more accurately, 1 percent back at the time of purchase and another 1 percent when you pay it off).
 Further, a long, low-interest balance transfer offer means the Citi Double Cash is also a great card for eliminating high-interest debt moved over from another issuer.
+Keep in mind, you can only take advantage of the introductory balance transfer offer if you initiate your balance transfer within four months of account opening.

 All that said, if you’d rather not put much effort into managing your cash back credit card, the Citi Double Cash is a solid option for everyday swiping—not to mention one of the best flat-rate cash back credit cards available.